-In addition to larger number of detectable planets and an on average broader wavelength range where the planets can be detected, working in the thermal mid-infrared offers the advantage of having access to a larger variety of key molecules expected to be present in the atmosphere of terrestrial planets (Fig. 3).
+Working in the thermal mid-infrared offers the advantage of having access to a larger variety of key molecules expected to be present in the atmosphere of terrestrial planets (see Figure on the left).
 In principle, absorption features of water, carbon dioxide, methane, ozone and nitrous oxide are present in the 5-25 micron regime.
-In addition, collision induced absorption of nitrogen molecules was recently observed in spectra from Earth around 4.15 micron which could offer a means to constrain the bulk mass of nitrogen dominated atmospheres.
+In addition, collision induced absorption of nitrogen molecules was observed in spectra from Earth around 4.15 micron which could offer a means to constrain the bulk mass of nitrogen dominated atmospheres.
 Also, in case of suitable atmospheric windows, observations in the mid-infrared may allow a direct estimate of the planets' surface temperature, a key parameter to assess the potential habitability of a planet.
 Finally, by combining the integrated observed flux with atmospheric models, the thermal emission provides constraints for the radius of the exoplanet.